arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-26.d01.md

 ---

 MEDITATION: Keys 2, 16, 15, 5.
 I remember today what I really am.
-This recollection enables mo to destroy erroneous mental constructions.
+This recollection enables me to destroy erroneous mental constructions.
 I face my problems gladly, for they are my opportunities to demonstrate power.
 MY LIFE THIS DAY IS A LESSON IN THE MYSTERIES OF THE HIGHER LAW.

 ---